Insality/defold-event/USE_CASES.md

 end)
 ```

-#### How cancellation propagates

-- **Single promise:** `cancel()` rejects a pending promise and triggers its `on_cancel` handlers once.
-Use those handlers to cancel timers, HTTP requests, animations, or other external work.
-- **Promise chain:** Promises created by `next`, `catch`, and `finally` share cancellation.
-Cancelling the head, middle, or tail stops pending work and skips later success handlers.
-Rejection handlers and `finally` still run, so use `promise.is_cancelled_reason(reason)` when no chain reference is available.
-- **Returned promise:** When a handler returns another promise, it joins the chain.
-Cancelling the chain also triggers that promise's cleanup.
-- **Append pipeline:** Cancelling the pipeline or its tail stops the active task and prevents queued tasks from starting.
 A cancelled pipeline cannot be reused; create a new `promise.resolved()` pipeline.

+### Cancellation reference

+How `cancel()` propagates:

+- **Single promise:** a pending promise is rejected and its `on_cancel` handlers run once.
+Normal resolve or reject does not invoke `on_cancel`.
+- **Promise chain:** promises created by `next`, `catch` and `finally` share cancellation.
+Cancelling the head, middle or tail stops pending work and skips later success handlers; rejection handlers and `finally` still run.
+- **Returned promise:** when a handler returns another promise, it joins the chain and its cleanup is triggered by chain cancellation too.
+- **Append pipeline:** cancelling the pipeline or its tail stops the active task and prevents queued tasks from starting.
-- **`promise.all`:** Cancelling the combined promise cancels every pending input promise.
+- **`promise.all` / `promise.race`:** cancelling the combined promise cancels every pending input promise.
-- **`promise.race`:** Cancelling the race while it is pending cancels every pending input promise.
 A normally resolved race does not automatically cancel the other inputs.
-- **Already finished promise:** Its resolved or rejected state does not change, but cancelling it still cancels pending descendants that share its chain.
+- **Already finished promise:** its state and value do not change, but cancelling it still cancels pending descendants that share its chain.

-Cancellation is safe to call more than once.
-Normal resolve or reject does not invoke `on_cancel`.

-#### Callback order during cancellation

-Cancellation is handled as a rejection with an internal reason.
+Cancellation is idempotent — calling `cancel()` again does nothing.

 For a pending promise chain, callbacks run synchronously in this order:

 1. Every `on_cancel` subscriber runs once.
 This is where the active asynchronous operation should be stopped.
 2. The promise is rejected with the cancellation reason.